 Speaking of bad weather, as you may know – I live way up north in Minneapolis, MN.
 So, an effect that is needed up here fairly often is a good Aurora Borealis.
 Because the X24 allows full control over the speed and direction of each gobo – A Cyan Wave Colorwave inserted into the X24 can be stopped in a horizontal orientation and the X24 effect gobo behind it can rotate upward very slowly to create the Northern Lights – without the sub-zero temperatures!

 In this Minnesotan’s humble opinion, the effect isn’t as green as the Northern Lights I’ve seen.
 However, each X24 lens is tooled to accept a 1.95″ round piece of Rosco Permacolor, so adding #1086 Industrial Green to the lens will make the effect a little more realistic and it will look more like this

-Whether it’s creating a realistic water effect for aquariums & zoos, adding blazing fire effects to casino decor or bringing the Northern Lights to your next special event, the X24′s versatility and brilliance is an excellent choice for any lighting design that needs brilliant motion.
+Whether it’s creating a realistic water effect for aquariums & zoos, adding blazing fire effects to casino decor or bringing the Northern Lights to your next special event, the versatility and brilliance of Rosco’s X24 Effects Projector makes it an excellent choice for any lighting design that needs brilliant motion.

 The X24 Effects Projector has been discontinued and has been replaced with the X-Effects LED Projector.
 The X-Effects LED is available in two models – a 5500K and a color-mixing RGBW – and in two wattages: 45W and 90W (HO).
 This upgrade provides quieter operation and removes the need for expensive lamp maintenance.
 Learn more: www.rosco.com/x-effects-led.